|

 Take a tour of the Duderstadt Center's fabrication facilities to help understand what you might create for your custom part.
 Create an operating agreement to help guide your team towards a successful project.

-Meet in the Central Collaboration Area on the first floor of the Duderstadt Center (DC floor map)
+Meet at the Information Desk on the first floor of the Duderstadt Center (DC floor map)

 |